Solutions

 Inspection

 As the world's leading inspection expert, we develop solutions for the pharmaceutical and biotech industries.
-Our range of products extends from high-performance machines and semi-automatic machines to laboratory units and inspection applications for in-process control.
+Our range of products extends from AI-supported, high-performance machines and semi-automatic machines to laboratory units and inspection applications for in-process control.
+As thought leaders in the field, we always make sure that machines and software speak the same language.

 Overview Inspection